apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 title: State Management
 ---

-One of the more interesting aspects of Samza is the ability for tasks to store data locally and execute rich queries against it.
+One of the more interesting aspects of Samza is the ability for tasks to store data locally and execute rich queries on this data.

 Of course simple filtering or single-row transformations can be done without any need for collecting state.
 A simple analogy to SQL may make this more obvious.
 The select- and where-clauses of a SQL query don't usually require state: these can be executed a row at a time on input data and maintain state between rows.
-The rest of SQL, multi-row aggregations and joins, require more support to execute correctly in a streaming fashion.
+The rest of SQL, multi-row aggregations and joins, require accumulating state between rows.
 Samza doesn't provide a high-level language like SQL but it does provide lower-level primitives that make streaming aggregation and joins and other stateful processing easy to implement.

 Let's dive into how this works and why it is useful.